emqx/eip/active/0038-secret-registry.md

   passes), but rejected at the HTTP bridge connector when used as a header value.
 Verify the rejection path emits a log line that identifies the secret by name but not by value.
+* Value indirection: a secret stored as `file://<path>` resolves to the file's bytes at use time and the mnesia row never contains the plaintext; `env://<VAR>` resolves from the environment; a missing file / unset variable strict-fails by name, never leaking a value;
+  updating the referenced file changes what the next render resolves with no registry write.
+Confirm export / `cluster.hocon` dumps carry only the reference, not the resolved bytes.

 ## Declined Alternatives